minute read

 It is a popular hop off point for travellers en route to Israel, the border between Aqaba and Eilat open and friendly.

 A visit out of season can be a little monotonous, as I discovered in early January 2014.
-I daresay it’s alive and buzzing during the summer months.
+I bet it’s alive and buzzing during the summer months.

 Here are a handful of laidback options that kept me entertained while in the region; hopefully they do you, too.